yzhan1/nt-read-service/README.md

 To run the service:
 + First run `brew services start redis` or any equivalent command to start redis
-+ Then run `bundle exec puma`.
-Notice that you might need to start the load balancer app and write service too
++ Then run `bundle exec puma` and visit `localhost:3001`.
+Notice that you might need to start the load balancer app and write service to make the app fully functional

 To run tests:
 + `bundle exec rake test`